Fannie Mae and Freddie Mac Underwriting Guidelines

 Fannie Mae Guidelines

-The most recent Fannie Mae guidelines are current as of June 2012.
-The first area with guidelines for underwriting is in verifying the lender’s credentials and the eligibility of the borrowers.
+Fannie mae guidelines for underwriting in verifying the lender’s responsibilities and the eligibility of the borrower’s is as follows:-

 - To ensure that the borrower is a safe risk, their employment history, net work, income, credit rating, loan-to -value ratio and debt-to-income ratio will all be requested and verified for accuracy.